ethereum/ethereum-org-website/src/content/developers/docs/consensus-mechanisms/index.md

 ### Sybil resistance & chain selection {#sybil-chain}

-Now technically, proof-of-work and proof-of-stake are not consensus protocols by themselves, but they are often referred to as such for simplicity.
+As mentioned earlier, proof-of-work and proof-of-stake are not consensus protocols by themselves, but they are often referred to as such for simplicity.
 They are actually Sybil resistance mechanisms and block author selectors; they are a way to decide who is the author of the latest block.
 It's this Sybil resistance mechanism combined with a chain selection rule that makes up a true consensus mechanism.

 **Sybil resistance** measures how a protocol fares against a [Sybil attack](https://wikipedia.org/wiki/Sybil_attack).
 Sybil attacks are when one user or group pretends to be many users.
 Resistance to this type of attack is essential for a decentralized blockchain and enables miners and validators to be rewarded equally based on resources put in.
 Proof-of-work and proof-of-stake protect against this by making users expend a lot of energy or put up a lot of collateral.
 These protections are an economic deterrent to Sybil attacks.

 A **chain selection rule** is used to decide which chain is the "correct" chain.
 Ethereum and Bitcoin currently use the "longest chain" rule, which means that whichever blockchain is the longest will be the one the rest of the nodes accept as valid and work with.
 For proof-of-work chains, the longest chain is determined by the chain's total cumulative proof-of-work difficulty.

-The combination of proof-of-work and longest chain rule is known as "Nakamoto Consensus."

-The [Beacon Chain](/upgrades/beacon-chain/) uses a consensus mechanism called [Casper the Friendly Finality Gadget](https://arxiv.org/abs/1710.09437), which is proof-of-stake based.
+Ethereum uses a consensus mechanism that combines [Casper FFG](https://arxiv.org/abs/1710.09437) proof-of-stake with the [GHOST](https://arxiv.org/abs/2003.03052) fork-choice rule.

 ## Further reading {#further-reading}